Aeastr/Abode/README.md

 🏠 About Abode

 Abode is a native visionOS app that allows you to effortlessly control your HomeKit home.
-Designed to replace the built-in visionOS iPad-compatible app, Abode offers a seamless and immersive experience tailored specifically for visionOS users.
+Designed to replace the built-in visionOS iPad-compatible app, Abode offers a native experience for visionOS users.

 	Note: This is a fun side project and not intended to be a full-fledged commercial application.